How Everything connects the arts of animation and game design

 “I got really excited about every object in the universe being a playable character,” OReilly told us.
 “That led to thinking about groups of things, and how everything is a member of a group, living or dead.”

-OReilly also felt like there was a link between this kind of experimentation and works created in the early days of animation, when 2-D animators worked to bring all kind of objects to life, even ones that had no life at all.
+OReilly also felt like there was a link between this kind of experimentation and works created in the early days of animation, when 2D animators worked to bring all kind of objects to life, even ones that had no life at all.

 For more insight from OReilly on the development of Everything, including how the game’s “cheap” movement animations for animals are actually very complex, and how he compares his work in 3D animation versus game development, be sure to watch the full video seen above.